ovuiproduction/SurakshaSetu/ReadMe.md

 ## 🚀 Future Scope

 1. Integration with **SIEM (Security Information and Event Management)** tools.
 2. **Machine Learning-based anomaly detection** for real-time log monitoring.
-3. Expansion to cross-border data sharing compliance frameworks.
-4. Integration with blockchain for **tamper-proof audit logs**.
+3. Integration with blockchain for **tamper-proof audit logs**.

 ---

 ## 📜 License

-This project is licensed under the [**MIT License**]() – feel free to use and modify with attribution.
+This project is licensed under the [**MIT License**](https://github.com/ovuiproduction/SurakshaSetu/blob/main/LICENSE) – feel free to use and modify with attribution.